Hepziba97/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -alF - Display current directory contents in long format with user and group IDs displayed numerically and hidden files (starting with .) mkdir /tmp/my_first_directory/ - Create a script that creates a directory named my_first_directory in the /tmp/ directory. mv betty my_first_directory - Move the file betty from /tmp/ to /tmp/my_first_directory.
+ls -alF - Display current directory contents in long format with user and group IDs displayed numerically and hidden files (starting with .) mkdir /tmp/my_first_directory/ - Create a script that creates a directory named my_first_directory in the /tmp/ directory. mv betty my_first_directory - Move the file betty from /tmp/ to /tmp/my_first_directory. mv /tmp/betty /tmp/my_first_directory  - to move the file to another .directory rm /tmp/my_first_directory/betty - to  remove the file from a directory rmdir /tmp/my_first_directory - Delete the directory my_first_directory that is in the /tmp directory. cd - - a script that changes the working directory to the previous one. ls -al . .. /boot - a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file /tmp/iamafile -  a script that prints the type of the file named iamafile